-Items of account Service organisation Audit approach Payroll Hawsons We plan to obtain our assurance by understanding the process and controls that TfN has in place to assure itself that transactions are processed materially correctly and undertaking testing.
+Items of account Service organisation Audit approach Payroll Hawsons We plan to obtain our assurance by understanding the process and controls that TfN has in place to assure itself that transactions are processed materially correctly.
 We will also undertake substantive testing of payroll.

-Your audit engagement team appro
+Your audit engagement team approach and timeline

-Audit scope, Significal approach and timeline judge
+Audit scope,